Ahmed Harara: Injuries

 Hararah sustained injuries that left him blind.

 Right eye

 On January 28, 2011, known as the Friday of Wrath, protesters clashed with police on the Qasr El Nile Bridge.
-Hararah felt it was the first day all of Egypt showed up.
-Hararah was shot in the face with a shotgun and after three days in a coma woke up in hospital.
-The gunshot's pelts caused 64 lacerations to his head, 4 caused his right eye’s retina to completely burn, 6 were sustained to his neck, and 4 had injured his lungs.None of the pelts were removed.
+Hararah believed it marked the day when all of Egypt united in their protest.
+Hararah was shot in the face with a shotgun and remained in a coma for three days before regaining consciousness in the hospital.
+The gunshot's pellets caused 64 lacerations to his head, resulting in complete burning of his right eye's retina, along with six injuries to his neck and four to his lungs.
+None of the pellets have been removed.

 Left eye

-On November 19, 2011 Hararah was shot a second time while demonstrating on Mohamed Mahmoud St. near Tahrir Square, but this shotgun was loaded with one large pellet, which hit him directly in the left eye, resulting in total blindness.
+On November 19, 2011, Hararah was shot a second time while demonstrating on Mohamed Mahmoud St. near Tahrir Square, but this shotgun was loaded with one large pellet, which hit him directly in the left eye, resulting in total blindness.